bigbadcon/bbc-11ty/src/register-fail.md

 _template: page
 ---

 Sorry registration has failed for some reason.
-Please [try again](/register) or contact use at info@bigbagcon.com.
+Please [try again](/register) or contact us at info@bigbagcon.com for help.